 Contact us to arrange for a consultation to discuss child custody relocation with a family law attorney.
 Our Offices are located in West Palm Beach, Palm Beach Gardens, and Wellington, Florida.

-In Florida, courts will grant a custody modification where there has been a substantial, material and unanticipated change of circumstances, and the modification is in the best interests of the children.
-Our law firm is here to protect your relationship with your children and your children’s well-being.
+Child Custody Modification AttorneyIn Florida, courts will grant a custody (“time-sharing”) modification where there has been a substantial and material change of circumstances and the modification is in the best interests of the children.
+Our law firm is here to protect your children’s well-being and your relationship with your children.

 Same-Sex Divorce LawyerAt the Lane Law Firm, P.A. we represent the LGBTQ community in all aspects of matrimonial law, including the division of property and assets, alimony, parental time-sharing, modifications of alimony and modifications of time-sharing.